Peace, Conflict and Security research group

 - War and the body

-- The character of warfare
+- The nature and character of warfare

 - International relations theory